ostdotcom/website-docupony/website/versioned_docs/version-0.9.1/2_01_API_USERS_CREATE.md

 | _data_     | object | (optional) data object describing result if successful   |
 | _err_      | object | (optional) describing error if not successful |

-For api calls to `/users/edit` the `data.result_type` is the string "economy_users" and the key `data.economy_users` is an array of `user` objects.
+For api calls to `/users/create` the `data.result_type` is the string "economy_users" and the key `data.economy_users` is an array of `user` objects.
-On successful edit of a user, `economy_users` contains the edited user as a single element.
+On successful creation of the user, `economy_users` contains the created user as a single element.

 ### User Object Attributes